Post-Completion Optional Practical Training

 - F-1 students are eligible for a total of 12 months of OPT at each degree level

-- All employment must be directly related to the major field of study
+- All employment must be directly related to your field of study.

 After completing the OPT Request Form and OPT Quiz, submit a copy of your unofficial transcript to firstname.lastname@example.org.
-We will then create an OPT recommendation in your SEVIS record and issue a new Form I-20 to be included in the USCIS OPT application.
-See Step 3.
+We will then create an OPT recommendation in your SEVIS record and issue a new Form I-20.
+This new I-20 will be included in your USCIS OPT application.
+See step 3.
 (Processing Time: 3-5 business days).

 - Form G-1145 (e-Notification of Application Acceptance)

 - Two passport-style photos (see sample) taken within 30 days.
 (Write your name and I-94 number on the back with pencil)

-- Copy of new Form I-20 (with OPT recommendation on page 3).
+- Copy of new Form I-20 (with OPT recommendation on page 2).
 Make sure you sign on page 1 before copying.
 Your application must be received by USCIS within 30 days of I-20 issuance.
 We recommend you mail it within one week.

 - Copy of passport biographic page

 - Copy of I-94 card (front & back) or automated I-94